Statutory Review of the Mental Health Act 2014

 Under section 587 of the Act, the Minister for Mental Health is required to undertake a review of the operation and effectiveness of the Act as soon as is practicable five years after its commencement (the Act came into operation on 30 November 2015).
 In addition, the Minister is required to prepare a report about the outcomes of the Review and table that report in Parliament.

 As the agency principally responsible for assisting the Minister in administering the Act, the Mental Health Commission was tasked with conducting the Review.
 A Steering Group was also established to oversee and guide the Review process and contribute to the report.

 - identify elements of the Act that work well;

 - identify opportunities where the Act could be improved; and

 - make recommendations to the Minister and Parliament.

-The Mental Health Commission is reviewing the Act and want to hear from people who;
+The Mental Health Commission is reviewing the Mental Health Act 2014 and undertook a six-month public consultation to obtain feedback to help inform the Review.

 - Have received treatment under the Act;